Elaidzha1940/Elaidzha1940/README.md

 ### 🩺 Currently Building
 #### **LymphAtlas** (Nodes) - A clinical anatomy tool for doctors
-- iOS app designed for medical professionals to explore lymph node structures
+- An iOS anatomy tool for doctors to explore lymph node structures
-- Built with SwiftUI, MVVM, and a modular architecture
+- Built with SwiftUI, MVVM & modular architecture
-- Focused on clarity, precision, and a clean UI tailored for clinical use In active development - aiming to provide healthcare specialists with an intuitive, reliable anatomical reference.
+- Focused on clarity, precision, and clean clinical UI In active development

 -----